-In addition, Health Canada updated the Guidelines for Canadian Drinking Water Quality (GCDWQ) in October 2014, which included revised guidelines for ethylbenzene and xylenes.
-As a result of these changes, Atlantic PIRI revised the Tier I RBSLs and Tier II PSSLs in 2015.
-This was conducted by manually updating the "Chem/Tox" database in the Atlantic RBCA Toolkit Version 3.2.2.
+Health Canada subsequently updated the chemical and toxicological data supporting changes to the Canadian Drinking Water Quality Guidelines (GCDWQ) for ethylbenzene and xylenes in October 2014.
+As a result, Atlantic PIRI recalculated the Tier I RBSLs and Tier II Pathway Specific Screening Levels (PSSLs) in 2015.
+This was conducted by manually updating the "Chem/Tox" database in the Atlantic RBCA Tool Kit Version 3.2.2.
 Atlantic PIRI released a Technical Bulletin with respect to these guideline changes and steps followed in updating the Chem/Tox database in June 2015.